nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="BITMAP MACRO"></a>BITMAP MACRO

 With *BITMAP* macro you can include bitmaps into your resources.
 Then you can use them inside asm code with LoadBitmap API.
-To start with bitmaps first include an resource of type RT_BITMAP into resource tree.
-Than add file with *BITMAP* macro.
+To start with bitmaps first include a resource of type RT_BITMAP into resource tree.

 ```
 ; Resource Tree